mab253/bigdata_spring24/README.md

 - Proceed with caution: ask yourself if you would be better served by trying the solve the problem inside your own brain, or with reading materials, first!
 - Also remember that these tools can provide inaccurate answers, i.e. "hallucinations" - be careful to cross-check with another source
 - You may use Generative AI like a tutor, to ask questions to further clarify new material
-- You may use Generative AI to improve code and generate lines of code within a larger assignment - **however, you must cite the tool you used**. 💥 MAB ADD LINK!
+- You may use Generative AI to improve code and generate lines of code within a larger assignment - **however, you must [cite](https://github.com/mab253/bigdata_spring24/blob/main/citations.md) the tool you used**.
-- You may **NOT** use Generative AI without citation 💥 MAB ADD LINK!
+- You may **NOT** use Generative AI without [citation](https://github.com/mab253/bigdata_spring24/blob/main/citations.md)
 - You may **NOT** use Generative AI outputs as the entirety of an assignment: for example, an entire paper, an entire solution to a programming problem, etc.

 I have ways of checking on the originality of your code and assignments.
 Consequences for violating this academic honesty policy will be severe, including but not limited to failing the course.